pingcap/docs-tidb-operator/en/aggregate-multiple-cluster-monitor-data.md

 kubectl port-forward -n ${thanos_namespace} svc/thanos-query 9090
 ```

-If you want to access the Thanos Query panel using NodePort or LoadBalancer, refer to the following docs:
+If you want to access the Thanos Query panel using NodePort or LoadBalancer, refer to the following documents:

 - [NodePort method](access-tidb.md#nodeport)
 - [LoadBalancer way](access-tidb.md#loadbalancer)